Priyanshu-byte-coder/mzhub/README.md

 ## 🌟 Overview

-MZhub is a comprehensive marketing website built to showcase an AI-powered spiritual platform for religious institutions.
+MZHub is a comprehensive marketing website built to showcase an AI-powered spiritual platform for religious institutions.
 The platform enables temples, ashrams, churches, mosques, and other faith communities to extend their spiritual reach through technology while preserving their sacred teachings.

 ### **Key Brand Message**
 > *"You are not replacing the guru.
 You are extending their reach."*